Penda's Way railway station

 Penda's Way railway station was a railway station on the Cross Gates–Wetherby line at the eastern edge of Cross Gates in West Yorkshire.
 The station opened on 5 June 1939 to serve a new housing estate and was named after a nearby battle where King Penda was killed.
+The station was named by Gertrude Bray, a local builder and politician who was responsible for developing the housing estate it served.
 It closed on 6 January 1964 together with the line and has been demolished entirely.

 The station was intended to serve the increasing commuter traffic in the area.
 Its platforms, which were both 120 yard long, and the waiting rooms, had been constructed of wood.
 A lattice footbridge connected the northern ends of the platforms.
 The station was staffed and handled parcels as well as baskets of homing pigeons, but it had no freight facilities.